 A million patients are treated with a coronary bypass each year.
 During this surgery the entire chest and ribcage must be split open to allow access to the heart.

-We create a technique with less risks, less recovery time and more comfort.
+We aim to create a technique with less risks, less recovery time and more comfort.

-Thanks to our specially designed technique, we can perform the entire heart bypass operation through small incisions in the chest.
+Thanks to our specially designed technique, we aim the final stage to be able to perform the entire heart bypass operation through small incisions in the chest.